Blog

 2. Keep communication skills alive: Keep the lines of communication open and make a conscious effort to touch base regularly, provide updates and feedback, and respond to questions in a timely manner.

-3. Maintain professionalism: Avoid engaging in gossip or bringing up potentially sensitive topics, sharing confidential information, or compromising your ethical standards.
+3. Maintain professionalism: Avoid gossip, bringing up potentially sensitive topics, sharing confidential information, or compromising your ethical standards.

 4. Avoid conflicts of interest: Be aware of potential conflicts of interest and avoid any situations that could compromise your business relationship or your friendship.